-GI fellows and researchers at BIDMC recently presented their work at the 18th- annual International Celiac Disease Symposium in Paris.
-Read summaries of their work below.
+Dr. Shakira Yoosef recently presented her work at the 18th- annual International Celiac Disease Symposium in Paris, September, 2019.
+Read summaries of her work below.

 High Health Care Utilization in Non-Responsive Celiac Disease

 Non-responsive celiac disease (NRCD) is defined as the persistence of signs or symptoms of celiac disease (CeD) despite adhering to a gluten-free diet (GFD) for at least 12 months, and occurs in up to 30% of CeD patients.
 It is of substantial clinical burden, however, the effect of NRCD on health care utilization and costs has not been well studied.
 We assessed health care utilization data from a five-year follow up period in 60 NRCD patients and compared it with data from 60 age- and sex matched CeD patients who responded to the GFD.
 Compared to those that responded to a GFD, the NRCD group had 2.5 times the number of gastroenterology consults, 2.1 times the number of upper endoscopies and 2.1 times the number of celiac serology tests.
 The NRCD group also had 2.7 times the number of breath tests as well as 6 times higher number of colonoscopies indicated for CeD related symptoms.
 Also, numbers of each of the health care utilization parameters listed above were highest in the year prior to identification of NRCD.
 We concluded that NRCD is associated with significantly higher health care utilization than those CeD patients that responded to a GFD, especially during the period when the cause for persistence of symptoms is yet to be established.
 This is important in estimating resource burden as the celiac population grows and in assessing potential benefit of emerging treatments for NRCD.

 Celiac Disease in Patients with Cirrhosis and Hypertransaminasemia: A Systematic Review and Meta-analysis